Importing in our Campaign Manager interface lets you upload your databases and use them in VCC’s own Database section.

 - Database import log

 - The Collection Tab

 - From Collection to Campaign

 To get a clear understanding of the import workflow, here is an overview of the main steps from uploading an offline CSV file database to using its records in a campaign.

 Offline CSV → Database → Filtering, sorting → Collection → Campaign

-- Most commonly a source file that contains the records is a CSV file, which is imported to the CRM database, as described below in the File to Database section.
+- Most commonly a source file that contains the records is a CSV file, which is imported to the Campaign Manager database, as described below in the File to Database section.